The Vermont Statutes Online

 § 3610.
 Taxation of perpetual leased lands

-(a) The term "perpetual lease" as used in this section includes every leasehold interest in land located in Vermont, and every estate in Vermont land other than fee simple absolute, arising out of or created by an instrument of lease which conveys to a person designated as lessee, his or her heirs, executors, administrators, and assigns, the right to possess, enjoy, and use the land in perpetuity or substantially in perpetuity, whether or not the instrument of lease contains restrictions on the use of the subject land by the person designated as lessee and whether or not the subject land may be repossessed by the owner because of nonpayment of rent or of other default under the instrument of lease.
-The term "lessee" as used in this section means the person entitled to possess, enjoy, and use land subject to a perpetual lease.
+(a) The term “perpetual lease” as used in this section includes every leasehold interest in land located in Vermont, and every estate in Vermont land other than fee simple absolute, arising out of or created by an instrument of lease that conveys to a person designated as lessee, the lessee’s heirs, executors, administrators, and assigns, the right to possess, enjoy, and use the land in perpetuity or substantially in perpetuity, whether or not the instrument of lease contains restrictions on the use of the subject land by the person designated as lessee and whether or not the subject land may be repossessed by the owner because of nonpayment of rent or of other default under the instrument of lease.
+The term “lessee” as used in this section means the person entitled to possess, enjoy, and use land subject to a perpetual lease.

-(b) The listers of each town and the appraisers of each unorganized town and gore shall list every perpetual lease in a separate record in which shall be shown as to each lease a brief description of the leased land, the fair market value of the land as appraised by them, the name of the lessor, the annual rental payable thereunder, and as of April 1 of each year the name and address of the lessee.
+(b) The listers of each town and the appraisers of each unorganized town and gore shall list every perpetual lease in a separate record in which shall be shown as to each lease a brief description of the leased land, the fair market value of the land as appraised by them, the name of the lessor, the annual rental payable under the lease, and as of April 1 of each year the name and address of the lessee.
 If for any reason the lease is exempt under subsection (d) of this section, the reason for the exemption shall be noted.

 (d) A perpetual lease is exempt from taxation against the lessee if so provided by an express term of the original grant of the subject land by the State of Vermont, or by a statute in effect at the time of the grant providing for exemption in perpetuity of the leases, or if the subject land would be exempt under chapter 125 of this title if the lessee were the owner of the land.